Documentation

 cat ~/.troxy/config.json

-A typical config file looks like this:
+A typical config looks like this:

 {